 A teacher librarian and the school principal must develop a strong relationship.
 The principal must be aware of your interest in being involved in all aspects of the curriculum.
 Many administrators aren't aware of the skills of today's school library media specialist and their interest in leadership, collaboration, and technology.

-Read Principal’s Manual Brochure fromthe American Association of School Librarians (PDF Document).
+Read Principal’s Manual Brochure from American Association of School Librarians (PDF Document).
 Consider sharing this brochure with your principal; it's a good place to start a discussion.

 How can the school library and public library collaborate?